 In addition to the underwriting discount, we will reimburse the underwriters for their reasonable out-of-pocket expenses incurred in connection with their engagement as underwriters, including marketing, syndication and travel expenses, and will pay the fees and expenses of the underwriters in connection with the directed share program and the reasonable fees and disbursements of counsel for the underwriters in connection with this offering and the directed share program, in each case regardless of whether this offering is consummated.
 These reimbursements and payments will not exceed \$450,000.
-In the event that we utilize underwriter-provided aircraft for travel in connection with the road show, we will provide reimbursement for such use at cost, up to \$75,000.
-The underwriters would receive incremental value if representatives of the underwriters travel, at our expense, on the underwriter-provided aircraft during the road show.
-If at least one-half of the travelers on the underwriter-provided aircraft are representatives of underwriters, the maximum incremental value to be received by the underwriters in connection with our utilization of underwriter-provided aircraft is \$37,500.
+In addition, we have agreed to reimburse the underwriters at cost for their portion of the air travel expenses if we utilize underwriter-owned aircraft in connection with the road show, up to \$37,500.
 In addition to these amounts and the underwriting discount, we estimate the expenses of this offering to be approximately \$1.4 million and are payable by us.